OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.WSMan.Management/Enable-WSManCredSSP.md

 ### None

-This cmdlet doesn't accept any input.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Xml.XmlElement

-If CredSSP authentication is successfully enabled, this cmdlet generates an **XMLElement** object.
+If CredSSP authentication is successfully enabled, this cmdlet returns an **XMLElement** object.

 ## NOTES